Bosch-0/Project-Muggle/README.md

 - Create a design issue template for GUI repo.
 This will help designers provide the right details of their designs so they get appropriate feedback from the community, especially developers.

 ### Design discussions
 Many Bitcoin Core design discussions may never go anywhere for various technical / historical / philosophical reasons.
 However, it's important to have historical context so that future designers getting involved do not repeat the same questions.
 Below are some discussions I've started / will start that may or may not be feasible but are worth being discussed for future reference.
 This list will grow as time goes on.
-I will summarise these discussions here as well as on the Bitcoin Stack exchange and Bitcointalk where relevant.
+Discussions will be had on various platforms such as GitHub, StackExchange and Bitcointalk.
+Summary's of discussions will be added as they unfold.

 - [Bitcoin Core Branding](https://github.com/bitcoin-core/gui/issues/89).

-- Establishing a Bitcoin Core design system.
+- Establishing a Bitcoin Core design system. (opening an issue soon)

 - Switching from Qt Widgets to Qt QML for the GUI.
 Qt widgets has many design restraints that make it difficult for designers to make changes to.
 Switching to QML gives more flexibility design wise.
 Furthermore, widgets incurs more technical debt as many changes will be OS specific and make look bad on other OS's requiring much more testing / reviewing / designing.

 - Having HWI installed with the GUI binaries.
 Currently users have to install HWI separately and set the HWI path in the GUI settings.
 HWI downloaded and installed as part of the download process may resolve this UX issue.

+- Are desktop nodes the way forward?
+People generally don't have their desktop running 24/7 like a node should be.
+Having external hardware that runs the node that a desktop GUI connects to would be ideal.

 - Switching net's within the gui [issue #78](https://github.com/bitcoin-core/gui/issues/78)